 It usually takes about six weeks for women to heal from childbirth.
 Ob/Gyns generally recommend waiting at least this long before having sex.
 If you’re past this point and intercourse is still painful, your gynecologist may need to evaluate your sexual health.
 It’s possible that you aren’t fully healed.

 In most cases, however, persistently painful sex after childbirth is attributable to vaginal dryness.
 If you’re breastfeeding, your hormone levels can increase vaginal dryness and cause sexual health problems.
 The increased level of prolactin can also suppress libido.
 This sort of sexual dysfunction should be temporary.
 In the meantime, you can use a lubricant to prevent pain.
 Choose a glycerin-free lubricant to reduce the risk that the condom will break.

-At Urology Associates, P.C., we understand that women with sexual health issues in Nashville need sensitive, patient-focused care.
-Contact us at (615)250-9265 to request a confidential appointment with one of our dedicated providers at the Women’s Institute for Sexual Health (WISH).
+At The Women's Institute, a division of Urology Associates, P.C., we understand that women with sexual health issues in Nashville need sensitive, patient-focused care.
+Contact us at (615)250-9265 to request a confidential appointment with one of our dedicated WISH clinicians.